Mathemodica/ModelicaPowerSystemBook/README.md

 First Edition can be pre-ordered for

-* Free (students and / or those who cannot purchase it)
+* Free or
-* As-much-As-You-Think-This-Book-Deserves
+* As-much-As-You-Think-This-Book-Deserves (as an encouragement for similar future initiatives)

 #### Purchase